ynput/ayon-documentation/website/docs/dev_requirements.md

 ## Hardware

-There are no minimum hardware requirements for Ayon, once built, it takes ~400 MB of Disk space, and it should be deployed in all the machines that interact with Ayon.
+There are no minimum hardware requirements, once built, it takes ~400 MB of Disk space, and it should be deployed in all the machines that interact with AYON.
-As a rule of thumb, if the computer can run a DCC or perform render workloads, it will be able to run Ayon.
+As a rule of thumb, if the computer can run a DCC or perform render workloads, it will be able to run AYON.

 ### Ftrack Event Server
 For a well functioning ftrack event server, we recommend a linux virtual server with Ubuntu or CentOS.
 CPU and RAM allocation needs differ based on the studio size, but a 2GB of ram, with a dual core CPU and around 4GB of storage should suffice